AbhishekKumarMajumdar/AbhishekKumarMajumdar/README.md

 - 🔭 I’m currently working on [My portfolio](abhishekkumarmajumdar.in)

-- 👨‍💻 All of my projects are available at [AbhishekKumarMajumdar.in](abhishekkumarmajumdar.in)
+- 👨‍💻 All of my projects are available at [https://abhishekkumarmajumdar.in](abhishekkumarmajumdar.in)

 - 💬 Ask me about **JavaScript , SCSS , React , Node and Next**